 At St. Peter’s we have a passion for helping others.
 The Outreach Advocates are the ministry group that coordinates support (time, talent, and funds) to organizations outside the parish.
-Our mission statement: To support the larger vision of St. Peter’s Episcopal Church and the Diocese of South Carolina, the Outreach Advocates group seeks to serve God and change lives by helping to meet the needs of our local community and the world through Christ-centered outreach.
+Our mission statement: To support the larger vision of St. Peter’s Episcopal Church and the Diocese of Upper South Carolina, the Outreach Advocates group seeks to serve God by helping to meet the needs of our local community and the world through Christ-centered outreach.

 St. Peter’s parish assists the organizations listed below with programs designed to help those in need.
 Working with the Vestry Liaison to the group, the Outreach Advocates evaluate these programs and requests to determine where monetary contributions should be focused.
 With vestry approval, the group distributes funds, allocated from the church’s operating budget, to these organizations.

 Outreach Advocates actively meet with representatives of these organizations to coordinate service projects and opportunities for the parish.
 Weekly food drives, collection of needed supplies for the homeless, blood drives, community meals, backpack supplies for school children, and Christmas gifts for families in need are just a few of the ways we seek to serve.